Who Will Be Puerto Rico's Next Governor?

 With Vázquez declining the governor position, NPR podcast editor Luis Trelles described the U.S. commonwealth's situation as "a complicated game of musical chairs."

-The next in line for the governorship would be the island's Treasury secretary.
+The next in line for the governorship would be the island's treasury secretary.
 But Francisco Parés Alicea assumed office less than a month ago, after Rosselló fired his predecessor.
-At 31-years-old, he does not meet the minimum required age of 35 to be governor.
+At 31 years old, he does not meet the minimum required age of 35 to be governor.

 The next person who could replace Rosselló is Education Secretary Eligio Hernández Pérez.
 He took the position from Julia Keleher.
 She and the former chief of Puerto Rico's Health Insurance Administration, Ángela Ávila-Marrero, were arrested and charged in connection with a federal corruption investigation.
 They allegedly funneled some $15.5 million in lucrative government contracts to business friends.

-Pérez previously worked as deputy secretary at the Department of Education and some view him as tainted.
+Pérez previously worked as deputy secretary at the Department of Education, and some view him as tainted.

-And after him comes yet another official who is under the minimum age of 35, NPR's David Welna reports.
+And after him comes yet another official who is younger than the minimum age of 35, NPR's David Welna reports.

-"At this point, it seems that it all depends still on who Gov. Rosselló may name as the Secretary of State in his last days in office," Trelles says.
+"At this point, it seems that it all depends still on who Gov. Rosselló may name as the secretary of state in his last days in office," Trelles says.

 Puerto Ricans are set to elect a governor in November 2020.